 Admission to requested majors.
 Although Texas law offers automatic admission to the University for eligible undergraduate applicants, it does not guarantee admission to an applicant's requested major.
 All undergraduate applicants are considered on a competitive basis for admission to the majors they request.

 Accepting admission.
-Applicants who are offered undergraduate admission to the University for the summer or fall must take steps to accept the offer of admission.
-To accept admission, most admitted students must pay a $200 enrollment deposit, which is applied to the payment of tuition when the student enrolls.
+Applicants who are offered undergraduate admission to the University must take steps to accept the offer of admission.
+To accept admission, most summer/fall admitted students must pay a $200 enrollment deposit, which is applied to the payment of tuition when the student enrolls.
 Students who demonstrate financial need may qualify for assistance to cover the amount of the deposit.
-Enrollment deposits are refundable only until the May 1 enrollment deposit deadline.
+Enrollment deposits are refundable only until the May 1 summer/fall enrollment deposit deadline.

 Rescinding offers of admission.
-The director of admissions has the authority to rescind an offer of admission to a student who, after being admitted to the University, fails to maintain the level of academic, achievement, or honor code standards that were displayed in the information the student submitted when applying for admission to the University.
+The Office of Admissions has the authority to rescind an offer of admission to a student who, after being admitted to the University, fails to maintain the level of academic, achievement, or honor code standards that were displayed in the information the student submitted when applying for admission to the University.

 Scholarship recipients.
 The director of admissions may admit recipients of bona fide scholarships designated by the president.